LeFalko/detect_CS/README.md

 ### 2: Upload weights

 To upload weights that you have downloaded from [Google Colab](#download-weights), click **Upload your downloaded weights from Colab** button.

+### <a name="detect-cs">3: Detect CSs</a>

+After uploading your recording and weights, click **Detct CS** button to start detecting CSs.
+This process can take a while depending on the length of the recording and the computational power of your computer.

+When CSs are detected, it will show the number of detected CSs and yon can save the output file.
+The file contains the following variables:
+- CS_onset:  Times of CS start (1 x # of CSs)
+- CS_offset: Times of CS end (1 x # of CSs)
+- cluster_ID: Cluster ID for each CS (1 x # of CSs)
+- embedding: Two dimensional representation of CS feature space (# of CSs x 2)

 <a name="serial-process-mode"></a>
 ### ---Serial process mode---